knowledge-learning/ehealthkd-2020/docs/pages/workshop.md

 ---

-> ### 📆 We are preparing ourselves for the IberLEF Workshop coming up on **Tuesday, September 22nd, 2020**.
-Whether you submitted a system or just want to attend to the workshop, this page contains relevant information for you.
+> ### 📆 The IberLEF 2020 Workshop was organized in **Tuesday, September 22nd, 2020**.
+This page summarizes the most relevant information.

-> ### 🗨️ Follow [@EHealthKD](https://twitter.com/EhealthKd) on Twitter for up-to-date information.

 ---